mykle1/Hello-Lucy/README.md

 * Clone this repo

-* Replace the MMM-voice.js and the node helper.js in the MMM-voice module folder.
+* Replace the MMM-voice.js, MMM-voice.css and the node helper.js in the MMM-voice module folder.
 I've provided the enhanced files in this repo.

 * Install any or all of the modules listed above for immediate use with this enhancement